bing020815/text_prediction_application/pull_request_instruction.md

  $Terminal: cd Github
 ```

-You can also check a list of folder by having the command:
+You can also check a list of folder or files by having the command:
 ```
  $Terminal: ls
 ```